Visa for China explained - Full details

 If you're applying for a teaching position and your BA is not in an education related field you must complete an online tefl and supply this.
 Use a clear color scan of this document,no notary or any additional work to be done on this one.

-Some employers do this a little differently, although they should all offer you a contract,they may not offer an employment intention letter.
-If an employment intention letter is offered to you, sign it on each page (it should only be 1 page though) and make sure you sign it with the same signature in your passport.
-Sign and scan this back to your employer.
-This letter is not legally or contractually binding, the full contract will probably be sent to you and signed at the time of accepting an offer as well.
+Some employers do this a little differently, although they should all offer you a contract, they may not offer an employment intention letter.
+If an employment intention letter is offered to you, sign it on each page and make sure you sign it with the same signature in your passport.
+If you receive an employment contract instead of intention letter sign all pages as well.
+Scan this back to your employer.
+An employment intention letter is not legally or contractually binding, the full contract will probably be sent to you and signed at the time of accepting an offer as well.

 f.)
 Copy of the photo page of your passport